Phylogenetic invariants: straightforward from the general Markov to equivariant models: Introduction

 \textbf{Question 1:} Is $V_T^G$ equal to $V_T\cap \mathcal{L}^G$?
 If this question had a positive answer, then finding equations for $V_T^G$ would be a simple task.
 But the answer to Question 1 is negative in general (see section 3.2).
 Nevertheless, in our main result (Theorem \ref{prop_main}) we prove that $V_T^G$ is an irreducible component of $V_T\cap \mathcal{L}^G$.
 This implies that equations of $V_T$ and $\mathcal{L}^G$ are enough for describing $V_T^G$.
 The result is proven by adapting the proof of a result of Chang on the identifiability of parameters for the general Markov model on phylogenetic trees, see \cite{chang1996}.

-In the same direction, we prove that Draisma-Kuttler equations for block-diagonal flattening matrices for generic tensors in $\mathcal{L}^G$ (in a basis adapted to isotypic components) can be simply reduced to imposing rank $\leq \kappa$ on the usual flattening matrix, see Theorem \ref{thm_edges}.
-One of the main consequences of this result is that the algebraic methods for phylogenetic reconstruction based on singular value decomposition mentioned above can be directly applied to data arising from $G$-equivariant models without dealing with isotypic components of tensor spaces or block diagonal matrices and without having to perform a discrete Fourier transform on data.
-We prove this result for tensors in general (not only for those arising from processes on phylogenetic trees) and as a byproduct we obtain phylogenetic invariants for {certain} phylogenetic networks evolving under $G$-equivariant models.
+{In \cite{CF11} we proved that Draisma-Kuttler equations from block-diagonal rank conditions (in a basis adapted to isotypic components) are enough to define, on an open set, the variety $V_T^G$ inside the union of all varieties $\cup_T V_T^G$ (where the union runs over all trivalent trees in the same set of leaves); in other words, these equations suffice to detect the tree $T$ once we know that the distribution has arisen under a $G$-equivariant process on some tree.
+In Theorem \ref{thm_edges} we prove that these equations can be simply reduced to imposing rank $\leq \kappa$ on the usual flattening matrix.
+One of the main consequences of this result is that there is no need to decompose the flattening into isotypic components to detect the variety $V_T^G$: $(\kappa+1)\times(\kappa +1)$ minors on the usual flattening will be enough to define $V_T^G$ inside the union $\cup_T V_T^G$ (on an open set).} We prove Theorem \ref{thm_edges} for tensors in general (not only for those arising from processes on phylogenetic trees) and as a byproduct we obtain phylogenetic invariants for $G$-equivariant models on {certain} phylogenetic networks.
 We expect that this might have consequences on the identifiability of phylogenetic networks.

-Note that all results in this paper work for any number of states, which implies that they can be used to obtain phylogenetic invariants for amino acid $G$-equivariant models, once they are defined.
+Note that all results in this paper work for any number of states, which implies that they {could} be used to obtain phylogenetic invariants for amino acid $G$-equivariant models. {Although this approach for amino acid substitution models has not yet been explored, there are some models with symmetries which hint that this may be an amenable approach both for amino acid or codon models \cite{Shore2020,Kubatko2016}.}

 The organization of the paper is as follows.
-In section 2 we introduce notation and expose the preliminary essential material needed: Markov processes on trees, $G$-equivariant models, flattenings and phylogenetic algebraic varieties.
-In section 3 we motivate our work by exploring some basic examples (namely, tripods and quartets evolving under JC69, K80 or K81); we give the first negative answer to Question 1 but we also shed some light on the study of $V_T\cap \LL^G$.
-In section 4 we prove our main result Theorem \ref{prop_main} by using techniques from linear algebra.
+In section 2 we introduce notation and the preliminary material needed: Markov processes on trees, $G$-equivariant models, flattenings and phylogenetic algebraic varieties.
+In section 3 we motivate our work by exploring some basic examples (namely, tripods and quartets with JC69, K80 or K81 models); we give the first negative answer to Question 1 but we also shed some light on the study of $V_T\cap \LL^G$.
+In section 4 we prove our main result Theorem \ref{prop_main} by using techniques from linear algebra following and generalizing the approach taken by Chang \cite{chang1996}.
 In section 5 we introduce techniques from representation theory that are needed to prove the result on flattenings Theorem \ref{thm_edges} and we derive invariants for phylogenetic networks.